 A low profile design means superior balance and grip even when you reach it into those tight corners.
 It’s quite light in weight compared to its rivals, and offers pretty good belt tracking- it’s a snap.
 Along with a comfy grip, it has adjustable front grip handle for better control and operation.

 While its 8.0 AMP motor does an average job in terms of cranking out power, this compact tool is otherwise a joy to operate.
-It’s not the noisiest of them all and fairly vibration free as well.
-The tool does an excellent work of flush sanding on the side but not as quite at the front.
+It’s not the noisiest and fairly vibration free as well.
+The tool does an excellent work of flush sanding.
+Overall, it’s a great tool and offers great value.

 Rockwell RK7866 | Best Benchtop Belt Sander

 Benchtop tools are the best solution for anyone with cramped space, but also an appetite for powerful performance.
 And as far as sander tools go, Rockwell RK7866 is quite similar to those floor models that you’re likely to spot in retailers.